VerzatileDev/322COM_TeachingMaterials/Session 6/README.md

 Studio Solution to get you started with the modern version of OpenGL.
 The project uses the
 libraries: GLM, GLEW and freeglut.
 The project contains initialisation code to create a window and to draw a flat height map.
 Compile and run the code and check that you get the grid shown below.
+Make Sure, the project Configuration is set as 'x64' (NOT 'Win32').

 ![baseProject picture](https://github.coventry.ac.uk/ac7020/322COM_TeachingMaterial/blob/master/Session%206/Readme%20Pictures/TerranFlat.JPG)